Bomb joke tweeter wins landmark ruling

 He had later been arrested and sentenced but the High Court on Friday upheld his appeal against conviction.

-Speaking outside the court afterwards, Chambers' barrister John Cooper, who had argued it was wrong to associate the tweet with terrorism, said it was a milestone ruling.
+Speaking outside the court afterwards, Chambers' lawyer John Cooper, who had argued it was wrong to associate the tweet with terrorism, said it was a milestone ruling.

 "It's a very big decision both nationally and internationally for hundreds of thousands, if not millions of people who use Facebook and Twitter," he told the BBC.